The most widely used website on the internet is call Google. For those of you who don’t know what Google is, I’d just give up right about now…

 How Algorithms Affect Search Result Rankings

-Algorithm - a process or set of rules to be followed in calculations or other problem-solving operations, especially
+Algorithm - a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

 Every sophisticated computer program has some sort of algorithm that it uses to work through a sequence of events.
 This algorithm determines which decisions it will make.
 In Google’s scenario, the decision is going to be where to place each webpage in the index.